AI Claude Code skills custom commands developer tools GitHub

 curl -o .claude/skills/skill-name/SKILL.md https://raw.githubusercontent.com/user/skill-name/main/SKILL.md

 Claude Code automatically discovers skills in .claude/skills/ and makes them available as slash commands.
+For the full context on how Claude Code workflows work, see Claude Code Best Practices: The Complete Guide.

 The Must-Install List